6.1 Lab Goals

 sf_den_ngbr_tree <- left_join(sf_den_ngbr, df_ngbr_tree, by = "neighbourhood")

-Let’s say we are interested in the two species “Honey Locust” and “Maple, Silver”, and display the counts of two species on a single map.
+Let’s say we are interested in the two species “Honey Locust” and “Hackberry, Common”, and display the counts of two species on a single map.

 # two tree species